 4. Extra Añejo Tequila:

 Introduced in 2006, extra añejo tequila is a relatively new category.
 This type of tequila is aged in oak barrels for a minimum of three years, resulting in a dark, mahogany color.
 Extra añejo tequila offers an intense and sophisticated flavor profile, with pronounced notes of oak, vanilla, and dark chocolate.
-It is comparable to aged like whisky or and is typically enjoyed as a sipping tequila.
+It is comparable to aged spirits like Scotch whisky or Cognac and is typically enjoyed as a sipping tequila.

 5. Joven (Gold) Tequila: